 Automatic switches for commercial and industrial generators, which we specialize in at Worldwide Power Products, range in price from $2,000 for a light industrial model to $20,000 or more for a switch paired with a mission-important generator.

 If you have a portable generator, you will almost certainly need to purchase a transfer switch separately.
-Permanently installed standby generators, on the other hand, normally come with their own transfer switches included in the price of the unit.
+Permanently installed standby generators, on the other hand, normally come with their transfer switches included in the price of the unit.
 The only additional cost you would incur at that point is if you wanted to upgrade the switch to a better or automatic variety.

 Best Transfer Switch for Portable Generator